 Selecting good quality solar equipment

+By now you’re likely a bit anxious about how to choose solar panels for your home.
 As with many purchases, there are high quality products, cost-effective products and cheap and nasty products that will cause more problems than benefits.
 Solar is a long term investment and given it requires accredited electricians to fix issues and replace equipment, our advice is stick with the good brands.

 While there is no substitute to good old-fashioned research, we have identified three easy tests to determine if a solar panel brand is ‘good’.
 Firstly you can look at Bloomberg NEF’s tier 1 ranking.
 This ranking highlights the most financially secure solar panel manufacturers which is an indicator of whether they are likely to be around if you need to claim warranty.
 As a second test, you can see if the solar panel brand is mentioned as a ‘top performer’ in PV Evolution Labs independent testing which is completed every year.
 Finally through some googling you should be able to establish whether the manufacturer has an Australian office and contact number.
 If you installer is no longer around this will be crucial if you need to claim warranty directly.